sjayawardena/p4-baby-tracker/README.md

 Clicking on a feed entry from the View Feeds page brings that feed up in the detail view.
 Here information from all fields are shown - feed type, date and time, a Formula Amount (ml) field or a Breast Feed Duration (Minutes) field as applicable, and notes.

 A clipart picture is shown at the top based on whether the feed is formula or breast.
 If it's formula, the same image of a baby milk bottle from previous screens is shown.
-If breast a clipart image of a women breastfeeding is shown.
+If breast a clipart image of a woman breastfeeding is shown.

 There are green buttons at the bottom that the user can hit to either Edit or Delete the feed.